gatsbyjs/gatsby/docs/blog/2018-10-04-journey-to-the-content-mesh/index.md

 ## Integrating Modern Technologies Without the DIY Work

-As this series continues, we’ll explore the rise of this "content mesh" -- that allows enterprises to adopt these new technologies without needing to DIY themselves.
+As this series continues, we'll explore the rise of this "content mesh" -- that allows enterprises to adopt these new technologies without needing to DIY themselves.

-In Part 2, [The Unbundling of the CMS](/blog/2018-10-10-unbundling-of-the-cms), we’ll explore the rise of headless CMSs and best-of-breed website content and functionality systems.
+In Part 2, [The Unbundling of the CMS](/blog/2018-10-10-unbundling-of-the-cms), we'll explore the rise of headless CMSs and best-of-breed website content and functionality systems.

-In Part 3, [The Rise of Modern Web Development](/blog/2018-10-11-rise-of-modern-web-development), we’ll detail the maturing of the JavaScript ecosystem, the emergence of stable UI libraries like React for creating rich web technologies, and how they help website teams at scale build high-quality sites.
+In Part 3, [The Rise of Modern Web Development](/blog/2018-10-11-rise-of-modern-web-development), we'll detail the maturing of the JavaScript ecosystem, the emergence of stable UI libraries like React for creating rich web technologies, and how they help website teams at scale build high-quality sites.

-In Part 4, [Why Mobile Performance is Crucial](/blog/2018-10-16-why-mobile-performance-is-crucial), we’ll discuss the ROI of site speed, explore two modern, complementary trends for improving web performance and how website teams can get the best of both out of the box.
+In Part 4, [Why Mobile Performance is Crucial](/blog/2018-10-16-why-mobile-performance-is-crucial), we'll discuss the ROI of site speed, explore two modern, complementary trends for improving web performance and how website teams can get the best of both out of the box.

-In our conclusion, [Creating Compelling Experiences](/blog/2018-10-18-creating-compelling-content-experiences), we’ll discuss a step-by-step approach for choosing a content architecture, modern development environment, a performance strategy -- and most importantly, choosing a "content mesh" that makes all the other choices easy.
-We’ll also explore how one clear option -- Gatsby -- emerges as the most feature-complete of any content mesh alternatives.
+In our conclusion, [Creating Compelling Experiences](/blog/2018-10-18-creating-compelling-content-experiences), we'll discuss a step-by-step approach for choosing a content architecture, modern development environment, a performance strategy -- and most importantly, choosing a "content mesh" that makes all the other choices easy.
+We'll also explore how one clear option -- Gatsby -- emerges as the most feature-complete of any content mesh alternatives.

 ## The Modern Website Landscape